The Story of the Peat on the Marches Mosses

 - To add to garden compost

-The Marches Mosses are now a National Nature Reserve protected site being regenerated by a group led by Natural England with a grant from the BogLIFE programme, in partnership with Natural Resources Wales and Shropshire Wildlife Trust and supported by the National Lottery Heritage Fund.
+The Marches Mosses are now a National Nature Reserve protected site which has been regenerated by a group led by Natural England with a grant from the BogLIFE programme, in partnership with Natural Resources Wales and Shropshire Wildlife Trust and supported by the National Lottery Heritage Fund.